spektom/verfs/README.md

   `modprobe verfs`

-Once module is loaded, every file remove operation will create a backup copy:
+Once module is loaded, every file deletion operation will create a backup copy:

 <pre>
   $ touch new